moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can overwrite the activity icon colors which are used within courses.

+##### Icons for Activities and Resources

+With this setting, Activity and Resource icons can be overwritten.

 #### Tab "Login page"

 ##### Login page background images